CollectionBuilder/cb-docs/docs/walkthroughs/sheets-walkthrough.md

 ## 3. Set up your prototype site.

-- Visit the [CollectionBuilder-Sheets default template site](https://collectionbuilder.github.io/collectionbuilder-sheets/){:target="_blank" rel="noopener"}.
+- Visit the [CollectionBuilder-Sheets default template site](https://collectionbuilder.github.io/collectionbuilder-sheets/).
 This configuration site is a great tool for testing to see what your metadata looks like as a digital collection website.

 - Click the **Use Metadata CSV Link (e.g. Google Sheet)** option and paste the shareable link from the [Step 2](#2-publish-your-google-sheet-to-the-web), and then click **Submit**.